maxmekiska/fukkatsu/README.md

 ## MVP

 You can find a MVP within the `poc` folder.
-You can simpy run the code via `python mvp.py`.
+You can simply run the code via `python mvp.py`.
 The code will simulate a failing function, which will be repaird during execution.
 The mvp.py code will not request a correction to an OpenAi LLM but simply ueses a mock corrected function.

 ### Foundation